dwalldorf/owTracker/README.md

 Once vagrant has finished it's setup, connect to the vm and set up the project:

     vagrant ssh
-    cd /vagrant
-    composer install
-    npm install

-That should be it.
+    /vagrant/bin/build.sh

+This will install all required composer and npm packages and warmup the Symfony cache.
 Now you can point your browser to [localhost:8080/app.php](http://localhost:8080/app.php) or [localhost:8080/app_dev.php](http://localhost:8080/app_dev.php).